 The Breckenridge crochet boots with flip flop soles are equally at home shuffling around your living room as they are strolling through the mall.
 Boots, slippers, shoes, heaven, whatever you want to call these, you can wear them just about anywhere but a snow bank.

-(And if you just can’t wait to have the full pattern, the printable PDF includes all three parts of the pattern in their entirety right this very second.)
+(And if you just can't wait to have the full pattern in one place, the printable PDF includes all three parts of the pattern in their entirety right this very second.)

 Speaking of flip flops, I found my brown flip flops at Old Navy for less than $4.
 I love old Navy because they have a ton of flip flop colors, even in the winter.
 Walmart, Michael's and Amazon have also come through for me when I've been trying to find flip flops to turn into crochet shoes.